near-daos/dao-docs/docs/intro.md

 Astro is a no-code DAO-launcher on NEAR Protocol.
 It's home to hundreds of Decentralized Autonomous Organizations on NEAR Protocol.
 Under the hood Astro is powered by the Sputnik smart contracts.

-DAOs are self-organized groups that form around common purposes.
-Membership, decision making, and funding are coordinated in public on a tamper proof blockchain.
-With Astro, DAOs will be able to retain more autonomy and, importantly, cast the net further in regards to governance through increased flexibility and the introduction of governance tokens.
-Groups anywhere in the world to make decisions together, collectively.

 ## Key Features

 **DEMOCRATIC BY DEFAULT 🠞** Decisions like distributing funds, and adding members happen through an intuitive and transparent voting process.